warrenspe/tokex/README.md

 A Python structured string parsing library allowing for parsing of complex strings into dictionaries and lists of tokens.

 ## Why Tokex?
 Admittedly, with a complex enough regex, Python's built-in [re](https://docs.python.org/3.6/library/re.html) library will allow you to accomplish anything that you could accomplish using Tokex.
 The main difference between Tokex and re is that re is focused on matching characters, while Tokex is focused on matching tokens.
-However, Tokex allows for a more spaced out, readable definition of a grammar than re which can result in fewer bugs, and Tokex allows for grouping and reuse of grammar tokens in named sub grammars in a way reminiscent of BNF, which can significantly cut down on the overall size of the grammar.
+Compared to re however, Tokex allows for a more spaced out, readable definition of a grammar than re which can result in fewer bugs, and allows for grouping and reuse of grammar tokens in named sub grammars in a way reminiscent of BNF, which can significantly cut down on the overall size of the grammar.

+## Usage

+## Notes
+Input strings will be tokenized based on the following regex: TODO

 ## Defining a Grammar.
 Below is a BNF representation of a Tokex compatible grammar.